• Home

 If you meet the unit or command’s requirements for off-duty employment in other areas, they may approve these types of jobs.

-Off-base employment is a different story, but if you are applying at known and trusted companies others in your unit have worked for, getting approval might be easier – especially if you are in the U.S.
+Off-base employment is a different story, but if you apply at known and trusted companies, others in your unit have worked for, getting approval might be easier – especially if you are in the U.S.

 Overseas, the rules may be different.
 In some parts of the world, for example, base commanders may deem bars and college campuses off-limits as high-security risks.
 This is because foreign agents, would-be terrorists and others may also visit them.

-Off-Duty Employment May Be Denied Due to Conflict of Interest or the Appearance of One
+Off-Duty Employment May Be Denied Due to a Conflict of Interest or the Appearance of One

 According to the DOD, federal employees, including members of the U.S. military, “are prohibited from taking positions when doing so would create an improper appearance of a conflict of interest with his or her federal employment.”